MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-onedrive-migration-step7.md

 ## Removing trust relationship

 >[!Important]
->Ensure you remove the Trust Relationship on both Source and Target before to your Source tenant licenses expiring.
-Once the licenses expire the Trust removal command will not work on Source.
+>Ensure you remove the Trust Relationship on both source and target tenants before your source tenant licenses expire.
+Once the licenses expire, the trust removal command will not work on source.

 1. On the source tenant, run this command to remove the trust relationship between Source and Target tenant.